Frequently Asked Questions (FAQs)

 What is the point of participating in an IFC chapter at SDSU?

-What is IFC Recruitment?
+What is IFC Rush?

 What are common words used in the Greek or IFC community, specifically at SDSU?